jeff-cardwell/adug_from_scratch_build/README.md

-# ADUG Basic Drupal Composer Install Demo
+# ADUG Basic Drupal Composer Install

 1. [The how and why this repository looks like it does](#how-to-re-create-these-files-without-cloning-the-repository)
 2. [How to quickly utilize this repository to get your Drupal 8 site up and running.](#how-to-use-this-repository)